MeVer @ EUvsVirus Hackathon

 Three teams were formed by the WeVerify consortium and submitted their solutions in the area of social and political cohesion:

-- COVID-19 Disinformation Detection through cross-social network search and analysis
+-Database of known fakes and verification assistant -Disinformation Annotation and Machine Learning-based Categorisation -COVID-19 Disinformation Detection through cross-social network search and analysis

 A UI demo demonstrates the benefits of the solution though easy-to-use visualizations.
 The interface is password protected.
 Please contact Kalina Bontcheva – firstname.lastname@example.org for access details.